Princeton Daily Clarion

 The Princeton Clarion is a newspaper circulating Tuesday and Saturday mornings, two days a week in Princeton and Gibson County, Indiana, United States.
 The newspaper was founded in 1846 as a weekly edition, and is considered the oldest continuously operating newspaper in Gibson County.
 It is one of two newspapers in Gibson County.
-Its website is www.pdclarion.com.
 Previous owner Brehm Communications sold the paper to Paxton in September 2016.
-Other area newspapers under the Paxton Media Group umbrella are The South Gibson Star-Times, The Press-Dispatch, Hometown Register in Southeastern Illinois; Vincennes Sun-Commercial, Dubois County Herald, Warrick Standard, Paoli-Springs Valley News-Herald, Spencer County Journal-Democrat and Perry County News in Indiana and Owensboro Messenger-Inquirer and Paducah Sun in Kentucky.